vazco/meteor-universe-e2e/README.md

 Mocha is used to run all test suites in `universe:e2e`.

-If you want some test to be executed you better have it inside `describe`/`it` block.
+If you want some test to be executed, you better have it inside `describe`/`it` block.

 Docs can be found at [mochajs.org](https://mochajs.org/)

-If you want to set custom reporter etc. you can provide options under `mocha` section of our config.
+If you want to set custom reporter etc. you can provide options under the `mocha` section of our config.
 List of available options can be found in [Mocha Wiki](https://github.com/mochajs/mocha/wiki/Using-mocha-programmatically#set-options).
-Please not that only `ui` supported at the moment is `tdd`.
+Please note that only `ui` supported at the moment is `tdd`.
 If you want to use `bdd` please let us know with your use case.

 #### Puppeteer

 > Puppeteer is a library which provides a high-level API to control headless Chrome.
 It can also be configured to use full (non-headless) Chrome.
 Most things that you can do manually in the browser can be done using Puppeteer.

 Puppeteer is used for browser automation, unlike most E2E test runners, which are based on Selenium.
-Our solution is more powerful, but limited to only one browser family (Chromium and Chrome).
+Our solution is more powerful but limited to only one browser family (Chromium and Chrome).
 Depending on your case this may or may not be an issue for you.

 Puppeteer API should be familiar to people using other browser testing frameworks.